-Police told Gloria Macapagal Arroyo, the president, that traces of RDX, a component of plastic explosives, had been found at the site.
+Police told Arroyo that traces of RDX, a component of plastic explosives, had been found at the site.

-Arroyo has ordered police to “leave no stone unturned” in their investigation and called a cabinet security meeting on Saturday with police and military officials.
+Arroyo had ordered police to “leave no stone unturned” in their investigation and called a cabinet security meeting on Saturday with police and military officials.